rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/viewing-metrics/_index.md

 Rancher determines which users can access the new Grafana instance, as well as the objects they can view within it, by validating them against the user's [cluster or project roles]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/).
 In other words, a user's access in Grafana mirrors their access in Rancher.

 When you go to the Grafana instance, you will be logged in with the username `admin` and the password `admin`.
 If you log out and log in again, you will be prompted to change your password.
-You will only be able to log in to the Grafana instance if you have access to view the same metrics in Rancher.
-So for example, if your Rancher permissions are scoped to the project level, you won't be able to see cluster-level metrics in Grafana.
+You will only have access to the URL of the Grafana instance if you have access to view the corresponding metrics in Rancher.
+So for example, if your Rancher permissions are scoped to the project level, you won't be able to see the Grafana instance for cluster-level metrics.

 ### Accessing the Cluster-level Grafana Instance